isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Grow Lights.md

 image: ""
 ---
 <section>
 	<p>The biggest hurdle to growing plants indoor is having enough light.
-Using a grow light can remedy many issues with indoor gardening, and give you the flexibility of growing anywhere in your home and not be reliant on sunlight coming through your windows. </p>
+Using a grow light can remedy many issues with indoor gardening.
+It can give you the flexibility of growing anywhere in your home and not be reliant on sunlight coming through your windows. </p>
 	<br>
 </section>